itamary1/nextflow_example/README.md

-# next_flow_example
+# nextflow_example
-repo with example of nextflow for lab meeting
+repo with example of nextflow for our lab meeting